 The GDPR details six legal bases that allow controllers (like ResLife Portal) to process personal information.
 They are: contractual necessity, legal obligation, vital interests, public interest, legitimate interest, and consent.
 Most of the work we do with customers is classified as contractual necessity or legitimate interest.

-ResLife Portal is committed to protecting your personal information from any attacks or data breaches.
-We have implemented appropriate security controls throughout our business systems.
+ResLife Portal is committed to making best efforts to protect your personal information from any attacks or data breaches.
+We have implemented security controls throughout our business systems.
 In the unlikely event of data breach, we will honor the GDPR requirements for notification.

 ResLife Portal has created a Data Processing Addendum that sets the conditions related to privacy, confidentiality, and security of EU personal data associated with online services and maintenance we provide to customers under our Terms of Service with ResLife Portal, or the then current click through agreement.

 As well as applying to companies established in the EU, the GDPR also applies to companies, not established in the EU, where the company's processing activities are related to either: (i) offering goods or services to data subjects located in the EU; or (ii) monitoring the behavior of data subjects so far as their behavior takes place in the EU (e.g. monitoring via certain cookies).

 ResLife Portal is not established in the EU – we have no subsidiaries or affiliates located in the EU.
 The GDPR also extends to certain companies located outside the EU that process personal data of individuals in the EU.

 The GDPR may require us to incorporate certain provisions into our agreements with Customers subject to the GDPR when we process personal information on behalf of Customers who are subject to the GDPR.